ovh/docs/pages/hosted_private_cloud/hosted_private_cloud_powered_by_vmware/vmware_maintenance/guide.en-gb.md

 ## Go further

-For more information on rescheduling a maintenance operation, please read our guide : [Rescheduling a maintenance operation on your VMware on OVHcloud Hosted Private Cloud](/pages/hosted_private_cloud/hosted_private_cloud_powered_by_vmware/maintenance-rescheduling).
+For more information on rescheduling a maintenance operation, please read our guide: [Rescheduling a maintenance operation on your VMware on OVHcloud Hosted Private Cloud](/pages/hosted_private_cloud/hosted_private_cloud_powered_by_vmware/maintenance-rescheduling).

 Chat on the Discord dedicated channel: <https://discord.gg/ovhcloud> or join our [community of users](/links/community).